 NEW ALBUM 'OTHER PEOPLE'S LIVES' - NEW SINGLE 'THE FAMILY BUSINESS'

-Stats' debut album, Other People’s Lives, will be be released on on Memphis Industries on February 15th 2019.
-Check out the Lose It and the new single The Family Business below:
+Stats' debut album, Other People’s Lives, is out now on Memphis Industries.
+Check out singles Lose It and The Family Business below:

 See Stats in the flesh in 2019 as follows: